6 Tips to Get Your Heater Ready for Winter

 Give your thermostat a test run before it gets too cold outside.
 Change it to “heat” mode and wait a minute.
 You should hear the unit click on and start to feel warm air coming from your vents.
 You may wish to keep it on for a few minutes to ensure it’s working properly.
 If not, it’s time to call your local HVAC company in Griffin, GA.

 Fuel costs to heat your home this winter are expected to increase by 54% over last year.
 An inefficient system can cause a major drain on your utilities budget.
 If you’ve run through these tips and suspect you need to repair or replace your heating unit, upgrading now is a good way to avoid the price increases for heating fuel.
-Give AComfort a call and we can recommend a newer system that will keep you (and your wallet!) comfortable all year long.
+Give AComfort a call for a heating check-up and we can recommend a newer system that will keep you (and your wallet!) comfortable all year long.